Internet Zillionaire

 I won’t lie, it actually took me two shots this time.
 I don’t know what happened.
 Maybe I didn’t properly account for wind direction or the humidity.
 Sometimes, in the murkiness of battle, miscalculations can occur.
 However, I made sure to track the flight path of the first round, and adjusted accordingly on my next shot.
 As you might expect, my second shot went dead-center through the ovum.
 Mission Accomplished, time for extraction.

-10 Responses to “Having a Zillionairette”
+10 thoughts on “Having a Zillionairette”

-She will be a lucky girl.
+1. She will be a lucky girl.
 To have a father like you and also an Uncle Fuddyduddy at the same time.

 It’s good to know you can count how many shots you’ve fired.
 You should frame the spent shell casings and put them on display above your mantle at Casa Zillionaire.

-Congrats dude!
+2. Congrats dude!
 (And Jeannette too of course)

 I remember when we found out Avery was going to be a girl, and I wondered what it was I’d actually do with a girl.
 And since number two was also a girl, I now end up wondering what I’d do with a boy.